vilvo/ghaf/docs/src/architecture/hardening.md

 #### `x86-64-linux`

 The host kernel hardening is based on Linux `make tinyconfig`.
 The default `tinyconfig` fails to assertions on NixOS without modifications.
-Assertions are fixed in `ghaf_host_hardened_baseline` Linux configuration under Ghaf `modules/host/`.
+Assertions are fixed in the `ghaf_host_hardened_baseline` Linux configuration under Ghaf `modules/host/`.

 In addition, NixOS (Ghaf baseline dependency) requires several kernel modules that are added to the config or ignored with `allowMissing = true`.
 As of now, the kernel builds and early boots on Lenovo X1.

+### Virtualization Support

+The host Virtualization support will add the required kernel config dependency to the Ghaf baseline by which NixOS has virtualization enabled.
+It can be enabled with the following flag `host.kernel_virtualization_hardening.enable` for Lenovo X1.

+### Networking Support

+The host Networking support will add the required kernel config dependency to the Ghaf baseline by which NixOS has networking enabled, It can be enabled with the following flag `host.kernel_networking_hardening.enable` for Lenovo X1.

+To enable GUI, set both Virtualization and Networking support.
+As of now, the kernel builds and can boot on Lenovo X1.